 The Bachelor of Science in Mechanical Engineering degree at the University of Mount Union is accredited by the Engineering Accreditation Commission of ABET.
 You will develop the critical thinking skills to solve complex problems, understand how things work in the world, and create the next technology innovations to help society.

 The mechanical engineering program is a four-year degree offered at Mount Union.
-The major is one of five four-year engineering degrees in the Department of Engineering.
-Biomedical engineering, computer engineering, and electrical engineering will all begin in the fall of 2018.
+The major is one of five four-year engineering degrees in the School of Engineering.

 Mechanical Engineering Major Quick Facts

 The mechanical engineering program requires 128-credit hours of coursework, which also fulfills the University’s requirements for its general education program, the Integrative Core.
 Mount Union’s mechanical engineering major provides an experience that stems from its “Four Pillars of Exceptional Engineering Education”.

 - Over 95% placement rate to careers in industry or graduate schools

 - Over 90% placement rate in paid mechanical engineering internships

 - Small classes with strong bonds between the students and faculty members

 - Intense, hands-on education through projects, labs, internships and field experiences